 Designed by the famous architectural firm of McKim, Mead & White and completed in 1911, the Beaux Arts-style train station occupied two full City blocks from 31st to 33rd streets between Seventh and Eighth avenues, and was demolished in 1963 to make way for Madison Square Garden and an underground commuter railroad station.

 According to the Landmarks Law, the purpose of safeguarding the buildings and places that represent New York City's cultural, social, economic, political, and architectural history is to:

 • Foster civic pride

 • Protect and enhance the City's attractions to tourists

 • Strengthen the economy of the City

 • Promote the use of historic districts, landmarks, interior landmarks, and scenic landmarks for the education, pleasure and welfare of the people of the City

 To read the full text of the Landmarks Law, see Title 25, Chapter 3 of the New York City Administrative Code, which is available through an online portal that contains all of the city rules.

 Helpful Tip: Use the navigation column on the left to see all the titles and chapters under the New York City Administrative Code.
-Click on the plus sign to expand the tabs and then click on the relevant titles and chapters.
+Click on the arrows to expand the tabs and then click on the relevant titles and chapters.